Digha: History

 An English businessman John Frank Snaith started living here in 1923 and his writings provided a good exposure to this place.
 He convinced West Bengal Chief Minister Bidhan Chandra Roy to develop this place to be a beach resort.
-An old church can be seen near the Old Digha Main gate.
-This place is also known as Alankarpur Digha.
-A new mission has been developed in New Digha which is known as Sindhur Tara which is beside Amrabati Park its a Church where it is possible to wish for the welfare of family and loved ones.
-The best way to visit is to book a local van rickshaw.
-There are so many place where one can travel which give mental refreshments, like Tajpur, Odisa Border, Science City etc.
+An old church can be seen near the main gate of Old Digha.
+This place is also known as Alankarpur.
+A new mission has been developed in New Digha which is known as Sindhur Tara which is beside Amrabati Park.
+It's a Church where it is possible to wish for the welfare of family and loved ones.
+The best way to visit is to book a local rickshaw.
+There are so many places where one can travel which give mental refreshments, like Tajpur, Odisha Border, Science City etc.

 Geography

 Location

 Digha is located at 21.6384°N 87.5096°E. It has an average elevation of 6 m.